What are the Types of Cinnamon?

 Differences in Health Benefits

-Ceylon cinnamon is preferable for long-term use due to its low coumarin content, whereas Cassia, Saigon, and Korintje cinnamon offer more intense flavors but should be consumed in moderation.
+Ceylon cinnamon is perfect for long-term use due to its low coumarin content, whereas Cassia, Saigon, and Korintje cinnamon offer more intense flavors but should not be consumed in daily basis.

 How to Identify High-Quality Cinnamon